FranxYao/franxyao.github.io/index.md

 -----

 ### PROJECTS
-* Variational Learning Latent Sentence Templates with Gumbel-CRFs
+* Variational Learning Latent Sentence Templates with Gumbel-CRFs. with Sasha Rush.
+In submission

 * On the Interpretability of Discrete Structured Representations: A Bayesian Perspective

-* Structure-preserving text generation (Current, with prof. John Cunningham and prof Alexander Rush)

 * Semantic parsing with RNNGs under supervised, semi-supervised, and transfer learning settings (Current, partially done during my internship at Tencent AI Lab with Dr. Kun Xu).